Bring Your Rear Cameras for Egocentric 3D Human Pose Estimation

 To this end, we propose a new transformer-based method that refines 2D joint heatmaps with multi-view context, improving 3D human pose estimation (Fig.~\ref{fig:teaser}-(e)).
 Our method is tailored for front and rear view data, based on the implicit assumption that front and rear views could complement each other due to the symmetrical nature of the human body.
 That is, unreliable rear-view heatmaps could be improved by reliable front-view heatmaps and vice versa.
 We first estimate 2D joint heatmaps from each view via a 2D joint detector (Sec.~\ref{sec:initial_2D_heatmap}).
 From the heatmaps, we extract 2D joint positions as anchors on the heatmap features.
 These features interact with joint queries in our refinement module to generate multi-view-aware offset features (Sec.~\ref{sec:heatmap_refinement}).
 To better capture the state of the initial heatmap estimation, we enhance the joint queries using initial heatmaps and RGB inputs (Sec.~\ref{sec:query}).
 The offset features are then added to the initial heatmap features to obtain refined features and heatmaps, which can be used with existing 2D-to-3D lifting modules (Sec.~\ref{sec:3d_pose}).
 Moreover, since initial 2D joint detection is not always accurate, we also utilize heatmap uncertainty to explicitly guide the refinement module to prioritize the heatmap features with higher confidence (Sec.~\ref{sec:uncertainty_aware_masking}).

-Furthermore, we introduce two new large-scale datasets: Ego4View-Syn, \ie a synthetic data based on the concept of our new HMD design, and Ego4View-RW, \ie a real-world data captured with our new HMD prototype (Sec.~\ref{sec:dataset}).
+Furthermore, we introduce two new large-scale datasets: Ego4View-Syn, \ie synthetic data based on the concept of our new HMD design, and Ego4View-RW, \ie real-world data captured with our new HMD prototype (Sec.~\ref{sec:dataset}).

 In short, the contributions of this paper are as follows:

 \begin{itemize} \item The first approach to study egocentric rear cameras, inspiring new HMD designs tailored for full-body tracking; \item The simple and effective transformer-based module that refines 2D joint heatmap estimation with multi-view context and uncertainty-aware masking, which in turn boosts the accuracy of the estimated 3D human poses; \item New benchmark datasets, \textit{Ego4View-Syn} and \textit{Ego4View-RW} for egocentric 3D full-body tracking with rear views. \end{itemize}